 Did you ever ponder about the number of soap operas during the 1980s?
 If you were a teen from that generation, you’d know that millions preferred watching soap operas over other types of shows.
-And in fact, you might be one of them too.
+And in fact, you might have been one of them too.

 Fifteen daytime soap operas were airing on a weekly basis.
 However here we have compiled a list of the most popular soap operas of the 1980s for you.
-Check out if your favorites are in the list below.
+So what were the most popular soap operas of the 1980s?

 Here is a list of the soap operas you can get nostalgic over:

 Dallas aired on CBS as an American prime-time television soap opera till 1991.

 The plot revolves around a Texas family called the Ewings.
 The family had an independent oil company and took place in the land of Southfork.
 In the beginning, the focus was on the marriage of Bobby Ewings and Pamela Barnes.